ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 .. note::

-    It is also possible for the application program to create VIRTEL table variables directly, either by means of an “FAE5”, page 247 structured field, or via the HOST4WEB command “SET VARIABLE”, page 0.
+    It is also possible for the application program to create VIRTEL table variables directly, either by means of an “FAE5” <#_V456UG_247 structured field, or via the HOST4WEB command “SET VARIABLE” <#_V456UG_0.
 The FAE5 structured field allows the application to pass large amounts of raw data to VIRTEL without being constrained by the limitations of the 3270 screen geometry.
 For such “VIRTEL-aware” applications, an output scenario is not necessary.

 1.24.4.2.
 Page template for XML output